brian-kissmer/brian-kissmer.github.io/syllabus.md

 4and manner of expression must be content-neutral, must be narrowly tailored to serve a significant University interest, and must leave open ample alternative channels of communication.”
 (Student Code Section II-2, D)
-  -Utah System of Higher Education: “All members of the institutional community shall be protected from censorship in their exercise of freedom of speech and assembly and, at the same time, protected from interference with a speaker’s presentation of his ideas through acts of disruption.
+  - Utah System of Higher Education: “All members of the institutional community shall be protected from censorship in their exercise of freedom of speech and assembly and, at the same time, protected from interference with a speaker’s presentation of his ideas through acts of disruption.
 In addition to protection of their own freedom of speech,